Iain H. McLean

 I write on the go, making notes on Google Keep, which are later fleshed out.
 If the words stagger, that's my signal that I've taken over from the characters and it's time to take a break.
 I always write to music; every book or story has a soundtrack.

 And I love dialogue.
 It's the dark art of writing.

 If you've got this far, it's high time you read a story, here >

-You can read free chapters from my novel "Self-Affirmation For The Dead", some of my short stories, and the introductions to my current projects: "Sucker Punch Republic" and "The Three Lives of Shinichiro Yakimura".
+You can read free chapters from my novel "Self-Affirmation For The Dead", and the introductions to my current projects: "Sucker Punch Republic" and "The Three Lives of Shinichiro Yakimura".